FFunWay/A-Resource-Management-Model-for-Low-Carbon-Pavement-Construction/README.md

 ### 3.3 Results and Managerial Implications

-The optimized solution is dominated by permeable concrete, with RC concrete minimized and interlocking pavers fixed at their minimum ratio.
+The optimization results indicate that the optimal pavement configuration consists of **68% permeable concrete, 12% RC concrete, and 20% interlocking pavers**.
-The total cost remains within the budget.
+This solution minimizes expected carbon emissions while satisfying all engineering constraints and remaining within the budget.

 ## 4. Conclusion